greenygh0st/ng-timespan/README.md

 1. 🍴 & ⬇️
 2. npm i
 3. Make a meaningful change
-4. npm run bundle
+4. npm run build
+5. Commit to your 🍴
-5. Open a PR explaining why the change is required.
+6. Open a PR explaining why the change is required.